 Yeah, I always hated the part of art and storytelling where there was always a tiny and sometimes misshapen window into the human soul there.
 Better to do away with that and replace it with an endless parade of #sponsoredcontent.
 That way there’s no risk of suddenly developing empathy or accidentally connecting with the people I’m exploiting as a billionaire VC.

-• Robert Kingett, blind@tweesecake.social
+• Robert Kingett backup@tweesecake.social

 link